liaolc/csci3369F25-pset6/pset6-prog-code-release/EconCS Pset6 Programming Writeup copy.md

 RP 110: Average daily revenue (stddev): $4600.44 ($2070.89)
 RP 120: Average daily revenue (stddev): $4393.43 ($2076.87)
 RP 150: Average daily revenue (stddev): $2927.09 ($2449.50)

+---

+#### 4(d) Switching midstream
+`python auction.py --loglevel WARNING --perms 1 --iters 200 --seed 199 --mech switch Ischesbb,5`

+Keeping all agents balanced, average daily revenue drops from \$4468.76 under pure GSP (reserve 0) to \$4052.16 when the platform switches to VCG at round 24.
+Once VCG kicks in, bids fall to truthful levels and the higher slots stop paying second-price premiums, so the short-run revenue dip is immediate even though allocation efficiency rises

+A simple reserve can substantially increase GSP revenue, but only up to the point where it begins to exclude too many bidders from the market; beyond that the revenue falls as slots go unsold.
+VCG tolerates more aggressive reserves because truthful bidding prevents the strategic underbidding that GSP invites, though the platform may collect slightly lower payments when the reserve is low.
+Balanced bidding emerges as a robust best‑response heuristic: it raises individual agent utility while tightening competition around the marginal slot and thus boosting GSP revenue.
+Finally, mechanism changes matter in the short run since switching from GSP to VCG without retuning reserves can reduce platform income immediately even if overall welfare improves.

+### 5. Budget Constraints
+#### (a) Competition agent (`ischesbudget.py`)
+Our `Ischesbudget` client starts from the balanced bidding playbook and adds pacing.
+It reads historical clicks and bid ranges to compute the balanced best response for each slot, compares the cumulative spend stored in `history.agents_spent` with the remaining budget, and divides by the periods left in the 48-step day to derive an allowable spend per round.
+Whenever the projected cost of a slot exceeds that allowance, the utility estimate is dampened so the agent drifts toward cheaper slots.
+The final bid scales the balanced bid toward the reserve, ensuring that expected spend tracks the pacing target without ever exceeding the per-click value.
+This keeps the agent aggressive early on and automatically throttles bids once the budget becomes binding, avoiding the catastrophic zero bids that strike a pure balanced bidder after it exhausts the budget mid-day.